This page tells you about urinary problems after prostate cancer treatment, including leakage of urine (incontinence). You can find information about

 - Bladder irritation (like cystitis)

 Unfortunately, some men find that in the long term they don’t have complete control over their bladder.
 This can lead to a range of situations from occasional dribbling or leaking of urine to complete loss of control.
-Healthcare professional call this urinary incontinence.
+Healthcare professionals call this urinary incontinence.

 Some men find that they have difficulty passing urine.